unifiedjs/unified/readme.md

 The returned promise is rejected with a fatal error, or resolved with the processed [*file*][file].

-The parsed, transformed, and stringified value is exposed on [`file.contents`][vfile-contents].
+The parsed, transformed, and compiled value is exposed on [`file.contents`][vfile-contents].

 ###### Note